mouserd/neblio-slack-bot/README.md

 | `hello`                     | Greet Pi bot! |
 | `bye`                       | Farewell Pi bot! |
 | `when moon`                 | Tells you when you should expect neblio to moon! |

+## Donate / Tip

+I hope you've found the **Neblio Slack Bot** useful!
+If you'd like to donate or tip to assist with the cost of building and maintaining this project then it would be much appreciated.

+Neblio Address: ﻿`NbmG8tDpXVvjjac4UAmtsuitFAHf9YHcD3`
+Ethereum Address: `0x6E644b360f314a50A8684a9E6676E13CbB702d1d`